Lou Costello: Burlesque and Bud Abbott

 In 1928, with the advent of talking pictures, Costello headed back east intending to acquire theatrical experience.
-Stranded in St. Joseph, Missouri, he persuaded a local burlesque producer to hire him as a Dutch comic (Dutch meaning "German" in this context, Costello performed with a German accent).
-By the end of the year, he was back in New Jersey.
-He began working in burlesque on the Mutual Burlesque wheel the following year.
+Stranded in St. Joseph, Missouri, he persuaded a local burlesque producer to hire him as a "Dutch" comic, a corruption of Deutsch, meaning "German" in this context.
+(See also Joe Weber and Lew Fields.)
+By the end of 1928, Costello was back in New Jersey.
+He began working in burlesque on the Mutual Burlesque wheel in 1929.

 After the Mutual Wheel collapsed during the Great Depression, Costello worked for several stock burlesque impresarios, including the Minskys, where he crossed paths with talented producer and straight man Bud Abbott.
-They first worked together in 1935 at the Eltinge Theatre on 42nd Street in New York City after Costello's straight man fell ill.
+They did not work together until 1935 at the Eltinge Theatre on 42nd Street in New York City after Costello's straight man fell ill.
 They formally teamed in 1936.

 Radio and Hollywood

 Abbott and Costello were signed by the William Morris talent agency, which landed them featured roles and national exposure on The Kate Smith Hour, a popular radio variety show, in 1938.
 The team's signature routine, "Who's on First?", made its radio debut on Smith's show early that year.
-Many of the team's sketches were further polished by John Grant, who was hired soon after the team joined the program.
+Many of the team's sketches were further polished by John Grant, an ex-burlesque producer and straight man who was hired soon after the team joined the program.
 Their success on the Smith show led to their appearance in a Broadway musical in 1939, The Streets of Paris.

 Abbott and Costello were hosting a summer replacement series for The Fred Allen Show in 1940 when they were signed by Universal Pictures for supporting roles in One Night in the Tropics (1940).
 They stole the film with their classic routines, including a shortened version of "Who's On First?" (the complete version was performed in The Naughty Nineties, released in 1945).
 The team's breakthrough picture was Buck Privates, released early in 1941.
 Three more films followed in 1941, and they were voted the No. 3 box-office stars that year.

 That year they became regulars on Edgar Bergen's The Chase and Sanborn Program, and in October 1942 launched their own series, The Abbott and Costello Show on NBC.
 The show ran on NBC through the spring of 1947, then ABC through the spring of 1949.